t-ho/ngx-ui-loader/README.md

 ### 7.1 Usage

-If you want the loader to start automatically for navigating between your app routes:
+If you want the loader to start automatically for navigating between your app routes, in your root `AppModule`, do as follow:

 ```typescript